Hang gliding early 1980s part 1

 — Dixon Lanier Merritt

 Foremost among performance flex-wings in early 1980 in Britain was the Southdown Sailwings Sigma, built near Brighton on the Sussex coast of England.
-Ian Grayland designed the first prototype while at Hiway Hang Gliders in 1978.
+(Foremost, that is, along with the Waspair Gannet/Super Gryphon and the Chargus Cyclone, depending on whose opinion you obtain…) Ian Grayland designed the first Sigma prototype while at Hiway Hang Gliders in 1978.
 Bill Pain helped him make the sail over a weekend when he had just started apprenticing as a sail maker aged 17.
 (9)

 The bowsprit configuration looked set to become the norm, at least for high performance hang gliders.
 However, in the USA a refinement of an older innovation had been developed, which was to reverse that trend.
 Together with the Gannet (see near the top of this page) and the Aolus (see the Spectra Aolus page) the Sigma was the last of the bowsprit-rigged high performance hang gliders.

 Bill Pain continued with hang glider design after the Pelican.
 (Indeed, in 2010 he was in Australia flight testing another prototype.)